Python Binary File Guide: Practical Read, Parse, Write

 Use Cases

-• Check how much of the file has been read
+• Verify how much of the file has been read

-3.6 Using Memory-Mapped Files for Faster Reading (mmap)
+3.6 Use Memory‑Mapped Files for Fast Reading (mmap)

-The mmap module allows you to map large binary files into virtual memory for faster access.
+Using the mmap module, large binary files can be mapped into virtual memory for fast access.

 Basic Syntax